bioc/MTseekerData/README.md

 # MTseekerData
-some BAM files for ExperimentHub
+Supporting Data for the MTseeker Package